nishantssoni/IOT-Medicine-Dispenser-Using-Node-MCU/README.md

 By leveraging the power of IoT and modern technology, this system aims to improve patient care by ensuring precise and timely medication delivery, reducing human error, and facilitating continuous monitoring.

-For any questions or support, please open an issue in the repository or contact us at [your email address].
+For any questions or support, please open an issue in the repository or contact us at iamnishantsoni4@gmail.com.